-We consider five types of approaches for updating AIOps models: stationary (baseline), periodical retraining (baseline), concept drift guided model retraining, time-based ensemble, and online learning approaches.
-Figure~\ref{fig:ensemble_overview} illustrates the five types of approaches.
-For the concept drift guided retraining approaches, we consider three concept drift detection methods (DDM~\cite{gama2004learning}, PERM~\cite{harel2014concept}, and STEPD~\cite{nishida2007detect}).
-For the time-based ensemble approaches, we consider AWE~\cite{wang2003mining} and SEA~\cite{street2001streaming} algorithms, as they are agnostic to the base classifiers.
-All approaches mentioned above can apply to any classification models used in AIOps solutions (except that the online learning approaches need the base models to be updatable); hence we build them above five types of ML models (i.e., LR, CART, RF, NN, and GBDT) used in prior works~\cite{mahdisoltani2017proactive, botezatu2016predicting, rosa2015predicting, elsayed2017learning} as their based models.
-For the online learning approaches, we consider Hoeffding Tree (HT)~\cite{domingos2000mining}, Adaptive Random Forest (ARF)~\cite{gomes2017adaptive}, and Accuracy Updated Ensemble (AUE)~\cite{brzezinski2014reacting} algorithms.
-We also consider two baseline models: (1) a stationary model baseline that builds the model on the initially available data then never updates, and (2) a periodical retraining model that updates whenever training data from a new time period becomes available.
+We consider five types of strategies for updating AIOps models: stationary (baseline), periodical retraining (baseline), concept drift guided model retraining, time-based ensemble, and online learning.
+Figure~\ref{fig:approach_overview} illustrates the five types of strategies.
+For the concept drift guided retraining strategies, we consider three concept drift detection methods (DDM~\cite{gama2004learning}, PERM~\cite{harel2014concept}, and STEPD~\cite{nishida2007detect}).
+For the time-based ensemble strategies, we consider AWE~\cite{wang2003mining} and SEA~\cite{street2001streaming} algorithms, as they are agnostic to the base classifiers.
+All strategies mentioned above can apply to any classification models used in AIOps solutions (except that the online learning strategies need the base models to be updatable); hence we build them above five types of ML models (i.e., LR, CART, RF, NN, and GBDT) used in prior works~\cite{mahdisoltani2017proactive, botezatu2016predicting, rosa2015predicting, elsayed2017learning} as their based models.
+For the online learning strategies, we consider Hoeffding Tree (HT)~\cite{domingos2000mining}, Adaptive Random Forest (ARF)~\cite{gomes2017adaptive}, and Accuracy Updated Ensemble (AUE)~\cite{brzezinski2014reacting} algorithms.
+We also consider two baseline models: 1) a stationary model baseline that builds the model on the initially available data and then never updates, and 2) a periodical retraining model that updates whenever training data from a new time period becomes available.

-To evaluate different approaches for maintaining AIOps models, we divide the whole dataset into multiple time periods to simulate the scenario that a chunk of data from a new time period becomes available at each time.
-For the Google cluster trace data, we have 28 one-day time periods, while for the Backblaze disk stats data, we have 36 one-month time periods.
+To evaluate different strategies for maintaining AIOps models, we divide the whole dataset into multiple time periods to simulate the scenario in which a chunk of data from a new time period becomes available each time.
+We have 28 one-day time periods for the Google cluster trace data and 36 one-month time periods for the Backblaze disk stats data.